 Board Developed Courses - ATAR are courses written by the NSW Education Standards Authority and are examined in the Higher School Certificate by an external examination.
 Board Developed Courses are eligible for consideration in the calculation of an ATAR.
 The majority of courses offered at St Paul's are Board Developed courses.
 TAFE will deliver the Board Developed courses such as Tourism.
 These TAFE courses are Category B Subjects.
+English Studies and Mathematics Standard 1 are also classified as Category B Subjects.

 Board Endorsed Courses - Non-ATAR are developed to meet the particular needs of students.
 Many follow more practically based courses of studies.
 Many of these courses have a 60% practical component and are assessed within the school.
-These courses are recorded on the Student's Record of Achievement (ROSA) but are not considered in the calculation of the ATAR.
+These courses are recorded on the Student's Record of Achievement (RoSA) but are not considered in the calculation of the ATAR.